 - The Amazon river is over 6600 km long – contains most diverse/largest amount of freshwater species in the world.

-Development: Forestry and large scale agricultural development.
-Currently, land clearing (through fire!) is significantly reducing forest canopy which may have a impact on the quality of water in amazonian rivers.
+- Development: Forestry and large-scale agricultural development.
+Currently, land clearing (through fire!) is significantly reducing forest canopy which may have an impact on the quality of water in Amazonian rivers.
 “The Amazon has lost at least 17% of its forest cover, its connectivity has been in has been increasingly disrupted, and numerous endemic species have been subjected to waves of resource exploitation” (WWF, 2019).

 - 17% of the forest cover has been lost in the last 50 years.